 By WeatherBug Chief Meteorologist, Mark Hoekzema

 Many refer to Astronomical Spring on March 20, as the first "official" day of spring.
-Most meteorologists will argue that spring begins several weeks before, on March 1st.
+Most meteorologists, except for this year across the East and Midwest, will argue that spring begins a few weeks before, on March 1st.

 That`s because meteorologists observe seasons over different time periods.
 Meteorological spring began March 1, summer begins June 1, fall begins on September 1 and winter begins on December 1.

 There are a couple of very important reasons why this is the case.
 The most important is for climate record-keeping.
 Climatologists require set time periods to calculate averages and do seasonal comparisons over the years.
 Astronomical dates will fall on different days depending on the year, and keeping seasonal climate records based on those dates would be confusing and inaccurate.

 A second reason is that weather-wise, it makes more sense around the globe.
 In spring, mild surges of air from the south are becoming a regular occurrence and severe weather threats begin to kick in by March 1.
 The heat of summer has been experienced in most areas across the country by June 1 and the heat of summer is waning by September 1.

 Know Before(tm) and stay informed!
 Download WeatherBug for your mobile device and desktop computer for real-time observations, forecasts for 2.6 million cities, and the most advanced warnings to severe weather.
 Follow us on Twitter and Like Us on Facebook.

 Story image: Spring Crocus in Chapel Hill, N.C., submitted by WeatherBug user C. Christopher.

 Click here for comments or suggestions.